Support Vector Machine Tutorial

 Support Vector Machine Example

-In the first example, we can see the margin is not proper as it is very close to first-class having circles.
-But in the second example, the margin is good as it maintains a larger distance from the nearest points in both classes.
+In the first example, the margin appears inadequate as it closely aligns with the points belonging to the first class, depicted as circles.
+Conversely, in the second example, the margin is more substantial, maintaining a greater distance from the nearest points in both classes.

-Let’s see how we can implement this in python and what are the effects of different parameters on the result: For this, we will take data set from scikit library.
+Now, let’s delve into how we can implement SVM in Python and explore the effects of different parameters on the results.
+To do this, we will utilize a dataset from the scikit-learn library.

 Initializing and importing required libraries